radareorg/r2ai/README.md

              •
 ```

-Run r2ai in local, no google bard or chatgpt.
-Just use your CPU/GPU/NPU and interact with r2 using natural language.
+Run r2ai in local, without internet or leaking any data.
+Use your CPU/GPU/NPU and interact with r2 using natural language.

+The current implementation is based on `llama-cpp` and the default model is `CodeLlama-CherryPop`

 --pancake

 ## Installation

 ```
-pip3 install rich inquirer python-dotenv openai litellm tokentrim r2pm -i r2ai
+pip3 install rich inquirer llama-cpp tokentrim r2pm -i r2ai
 ```

+## Execution

+There are 4 different ways to run `r2ai`:

+* Standalone and interactive: `r2pm -r r2ai`
+* Batch mode: `r2ai '-r act as a calculator' '3+3=?'
+* From radare2 (requires `r2pm -ci rlang-python`): `r2 -c 'r2ai -h'`
+* Using r2pipe: `#!pipe python main.py`

+## Scripting

+You can interact with r2ai from standalone python, from r2pipe via r2 keeping a global state or using the javascript intrepreter embedded inside `radare2`.

+* [examples/conversation.r2.js](conversation.r2.js) - load two models and make them talk to each other

 ## Development/Testing